net4nt/axmol/README.md

 # Axmol Engine

-## A Multi-platform Engine for Mobile, Desktop and Xbox.
+## A Multi-platform Engine for Desktop, XBOX (UWP), WebAssembly and Mobile games.

 [Axmol Engine](https://axmol.dev) is an open-source, C++ multi-platform engine designed for mobile devices, desktop, and Xbox, well-suited for 2D game development.
 It was launched in November 2019 as a fork of Cocos2d-x v4.0.